peckjd/cpsc318/lab06/README.md

 - There are 2 files in this directory:
     - `update-all.yml` an ansible playbook that updates all packages on a system and installs and enables yum-cron
     - `wordpress.yml` an empty ansible playbook
-- Run `ansible-playbook --verbose update-all.yml`
+- Run `ansible-playbook --verbose update-all.yml` to fully update this instance

 ### Write your playbook
-- Use the resources below to update the `wordpress.yml` playbook so that it:
+- Use the resources below to modify the `wordpress.yml` playbook so that it:
     - Enables EPEL and Remi's PHP repositories
     - Installs and enables a LAMP stack
     - Installs and configures Wordpress
+        - Your playbook will need to install the following packages before you can use the mysql_user and mysql_db modules
+          - MySQL-python
+          - mysql-connector-python
+          - python2-PyMySQL
     - Creates the users and groups from lab 2 with the correct memberships
         - Users: cpsc318, joel, kenny
         - Groups: joel, kenny, umw, cpsc318